-Webjet has independent external systems in place for employees and contractors to be able to anonymously report concerns regarding the behaviour of employees, or those representing Webjet, in a way that protects their identity.
+Webjet has independent external systems in place for employees and contractors to be able to anonymously report concerns regarding the behaviour of employees, contractors, Directors or others representing Webjet, in a way that protects their identity.

 Failure to comply with the Code of Conduct is viewed as a serious matter, which may lead to disciplinary action, including dismissal and/or legal action.
-All instances of alleged breach of conduct during the year were thoroughly investigated and appropriately actioned.